uw-maccosslab/manuscript-mag-net/README.md

 #### ***Skyline Document:*** SAX-EV vs OH PAC-Plasma-EncV2score_2023-06-02_10-52-08.sky.zip

-* **Protein_List.csv:** Table used to extract and label of proteins of interest highlighted in Enrichment/Depletion plots (Figure 3A and 3B) and in the volcano plot annotated with specific extracellular vesicle markers and common plamsa proteins.
-(Supplementary Figure S1).
+* **Protein_List.csv:** Table used to extract and label of proteins of interest highlighted in Enrichment/Depletion plots (Figure 3A and 3B), in the volcano plot annotated with specific extracellular vesicle markers and common plamsa proteins.
+(Supplementary Figure S1), and AD/PD box plots (Figure 7C, Supplementary Figure S7-S9).

 * **group-fc-Beads-SAXN-Particles vs HydN-Plasma-EncV2score-QuantReport_2023-03-05_13-29-41.csv:** Skyline document grid output comparing SAX bead Mag-Net enriched fraction to Hydroxyl bead SP3-prepared total plasma samples.
 Used to generate the volcano plot with protein number annotations (Figure 2C), Enrichment/Depletion plots (Figure 3A and 3B), and in the volcano plot annotated with specific extracellular vesicle markers and common plamsa proteins.
 (Supplementary Figure S1).